13 Best Elderly Footwear Options for Fall Prevention in 2026

 Why podiatrists recommend it

-ASICS has earned recognition among foot health professionals for creating performance footwear that undergoes thorough testing by kinesiology experts and sports scientists.
-Dr. Sharkey specifically suggests the Gel-Contend 8 for seniors with neutral or high arches, pointing to the patented AmpliFoam midsole cushioning that absorbs impact and helps propel you forward with each step.
-Independent testing confirms excellent shock absorption capabilities.
-The rearfoot GEL technology cushions heel strike impact while the foam midsole softens ground contact.
-An OrthoLite sockliner provides step-in comfort and moisture-wicking properties.
-GUIDANCE LINE technology helps promote a consistent stride pattern.
+ASICS is recognized by foot health professionals for performance footwear that kinesiology experts and sports scientists test thoroughly.
+Dr. Sharkey recommends the Gel-Contend 8 for seniors with neutral or high arches.
+Its patented AmpliFoam midsole absorbs impact and propels you forward with each step.
+Independent tests show excellent shock absorption.
+Rearfoot GEL technology cushions heel strike while the foam midsole softens ground contact.
+An OrthoLite sockliner offers step-in comfort and wicks away moisture.
+GUIDANCE LINE technology promotes a consistent stride.

 Best for elderly users

-Seniors looking for reliable daily walking shoes without spending heavily benefit most from this model.
-The shoe performs well during long periods of standing where impact protection becomes essential.
-One reviewer who teaches culinary labs and averages 12,000 steps daily reports these are the only shoes that don’t cause discomfort after long days.
-The jacquard mesh upper creates breathable comfort while stretching with natural foot movement.
+This model works for seniors who need reliable daily walking shoes at an affordable price.
+It offers good impact protection, important for long standing periods.
+One reviewer who teaches culinary labs and averages 12,000 steps daily reports these are the only shoes that don't cause discomfort after long days.
+The jacquard mesh upper provides breathable comfort and stretches with natural foot movement.

 Key fall prevention features